GENERAL SCHOOL OPERATIONS

 Mount Pisgah Academy seeks to help students be successful in school now and in jobs in the future by requiring regular attendance and punctuality.
 Progress in school and success in daily learning activities are directly related to a student’s presence in class.
 Tardiness occupationally jeopardizes employment, and absenteeism reduces productivity in the work place.

 Regular attendance at all appointments, including classes, study halls, assemblies, organization appointments, work appointments, chapels, dormitory worships and weekend religious services is expected of every student.

-Students must fill out class absence forms for any absence other than school-sponsored trips or doctor appointments, and must turn these in to Ad Council for approval before the absence.
+Students must fill out class absence forms for any absence other than school-sponsored trips or doctor appointments, and must turn these in to Steering Committee for approval before the absence.

 Parents of village students should call the Registrar’s office (ex.
 2203) to notify the school of illnesses or anytime their student will not be in class.